 - PROFESSIONAL CABLES: The speakon speaker cable is made of Premium PVC-85P and Full Copper Wire, making it soft lightweight but very durable for a very long time.
-The audio cord is made with Iindustrial Grade Construction and delivers premium performance without noise, static, or buzzing, you will never be regreted of buying that.
+The audio cord is made with Iindustrial Grade Construction and delivers premium performance without noise, static, or buzzing.

 - PERFECT FOR ANY HIGH POWER APPLICATION: The stereo cable features black and blue colored male connectors at each end with spring-loaded lock release latches.
 Accurate and dependable twist lock latching system “Quick Lock”, being capable of carrying high current.
 Perfect for high power loudspeaker application: stage monitors, house speaker, and subwoofers etc.